Skip Navigation

 ICAST Summer Humanities Fellow

 The ICAST Summer Humanities Fellowship aims to provide a humanistic perspective on the priorities of ICAST, applying humanities questions and methodologies to ICAST’s initiatives.
-For Summer 2024, the Fellowship theme is “Access to Opportunity.”
+For Summer 2025, the Fellowship theme aligns with the ICAST Initiative “Technology and Society.”
 We invite fellows whose long-term research project addresses one or more of the following questions through a humanistic perspective:

-• What is “opportunity”?
+• What is “technology”?
 How has it been conceptualized at different times in human history and/or across the globe?
+How do new technologies perpetuate longstanding cultural patterns, and how do they challenge them?

-• How does the meaning of “opportunity” change depending on who we are and where we’re located in time or space?
+• How do the opportunities of new technologies change depending on who we are and where we’re located in time or space?
 How is it related to human striving and flourishing?

-• What are the barriers that exist in “access to opportunity,” and how are these barriers experienced by humans in different time periods or different cultures?
+• How are threats of new technologies experienced by humans in different time periods or different cultures?
 How are they felt, sensed, or described?
+How has new technology shaped current social and cultural issues?

 Any member of the OU regular faculty, regardless of discipline, whose research falls solidly within the frameworks of humanistic and/or interpretive scholarship.